Solana price today: SOL price declines, volume increases

-Solana (SOL) price drops and trades at $124.21 at the time of writing on Wednesday, falling from $125.92 and marking a 1.35% decline in the last 24 hours.
-The daily trade volume climbed by 0.50% to hit $3,035,798,634.
+Solana (SOL) price drops and trades at $119.16 at the time of writing on Thursday, falling from $124.13 and marking a 4.00% decline in the last 24 hours.
+The daily trade volume climbed by 105.21% to hit $6,223,550,195.
 Volume increase amidst a price decline can be interpreted as profit-taking or repositioning by crypto traders ahead of the next move in Solana price.
-Solana declined 13.45% in the last 7 days, and the total market capitalization currently hits $63,660,243,847.
-In the last 24 hours, EOS, Cronos and Zcash rallied, emerging as top gainers while DeXe, Story, Four declined, ranking as top losers in the market.
+Solana declined 14.31% in the last 7 days, and the total market capitalization currently hits $61,083,820,704.
+In the last 24 hours, Story, Kaia and Core rallied, emerging as top gainers while Cronos, OFFICIAL TRUMP, Bonk declined, ranking as top losers in the market.

 Cryptocurrency prices FAQs